Charlottesville Area Community Foundation

 - Reshaping Futures Grants: For systemic change projects

-- General Competitive Grantmaking Program: Supports local nonprofit organizations
+- General Competitive Grantmaking Programme: Supports local nonprofit organisations

-- Capacity Building Resources: Non-monetary support for organizations
+- Capacity Building Resources: Non-monetary support for organisations

 Priority Areas